mttr2021/MTTR/README.md

 https://user-images.githubusercontent.com/29209964/143956960-73e84321-757f-4272-afc5-385900905093.mp4

+## Updates
+**8/12/2021**

+We listened to your requests and now release interactive demonstrations of MTTR on [Google Colab](https://colab.research.google.com/drive/12p0jpSx3pJNfZk-y_L44yeHZlhsKVra-?usp=sharing) and [Hugging Face Spaces](https://huggingface.co/spaces/MTTR/MTTR-Referring-Video-Object-Segmentation)! 🚀 🤗

+We currently recommend using the Colab version of the demonstration as it is a lot faster (GPU accelerated) and has more options.
+The Spaces demo on the other hand has a nicer interface but is currently much slower since it runs on CPU.

+Enjoy! :)

 # How to Run the Code
 First, clone this repo to your local machine using:

 `git clone https://github.com/mttr2021/MTTR.git`

+## Environment Installation
+The code was tested on a Conda environment installed on Ubuntu 18.04.
+Install [Conda](https://docs.conda.io/en/latest/miniconda.html) and then create an environment as follows:

+`conda create -n mttr python=3.9.7 pip -y`

+`conda activate mttr`

+- Pytorch 1.10:

+`conda install pytorch==1.10.0 torchvision==0.11.1 -c pytorch -c conda-forge`

+Note that you might have to change the cudatoolkit version above according to your system's CUDA version.
+- Hugging Face transformers 4.11.3:

+`pip install transformers==4.11.3`

+- COCO API (for mAP calculations):

+`pip install -U 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'`

+- Additional required packages:

+`pip install h5py wandb opencv-python protobuf av einops ruamel.yaml timm joblib`

+`conda install -c conda-forge pandas matplotlib cython scipy cupy`

 ## Dataset Requirements
 ### A2D-Sentences